Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/04/html-and-xhtml-boolean-attributes.md

 <input type="text" name="example5" disabled>
 ```

-> If the attribute is present, its value must either be the empty string or a value that is a case-insensitive match for the attribute’s canonical name, with no leading or trailing white-space.
+> If the attribute is present, its value must either be the empty string or a value that is a case-insensitive match for the attribute's canonical name, with no leading or trailing white-space.

 Personally, I think we should all stick to the simple minimised form (example 5).
-It works in all browsers, it doesn’t pretend to be XHTML and it doesn’t imply that the value of the attribute is useful.
-If the value of the attribute was true / false, it would make sense – but it isn’t and it doesn’t.
+It works in all browsers, it doesn't pretend to be XHTML and it doesn't imply that the value of the attribute is useful.
+If the value of the attribute was true / false, it would make sense – but it isn't and it doesn't.